Battle of Milne Bay: Allies

 The first troops arrived at Milne Bay from Port Moresby in the Dutch KPM ships Karsik and Bontekoe, escorted by the sloop HMAS Warrego and the corvette HMAS Ballarat on 25 June.
 Karsik docked at a pontoon wharf that had been hastily constructed from petrol drums by Papuan workers, who had been recruited by ANGAU and who subsequently assisted in unloading the ships.
 The troops included two and a half companies and a machine gun platoon from the 55th Infantry Battalion of the 14th Infantry Brigade, the 9th Light Anti-Aircraft Battery with eight Bofors 40 mm guns, a platoon of the US 101st Coast Artillery Battalion (Anti-Aircraft) with eight .50 calibre machine guns, and two 3.7 inch anti-aircraft guns of the 23rd Heavy Anti-Aircraft Battery.
 Company E of the 46th Engineers of the US Army Corps of Engineers arrived on Bontekoe with airbase construction equipment.
 Some 29 KPM ships had escaped to Australia after the fall of the Dutch East Indies.
 They were manned by Dutch and Javanese crews, and were the lifeline of the garrison at Milne Bay, making roughly two out of every three voyages there during the campaign, the remainder being by Australian, British and US ships.
 Five KPM ships would be lost during the fighting in Papua.

 Work on the first airfield, which became known as No. 1 Airstrip, had commenced on 8 June, with the area near Gili Gili being cleared by Papuan workers under the supervision of ANGAU and by US 96th Engineer Separate Battalion personnel.
 Company E of the 46th Engineers began working on it on 30 June.
 In addition to the runway, they had to build camouflaged dispersal areas for 32 fighters, taxiways and accommodation for 500 men.
 To support the airbase and the garrison, a platoon was diverted to working on the docks and roads.
 Although the channels in Milne Bay allowed deep draught ships to approach within 40 ft of the shore, they had to be unloaded onto pontoons and the stores manhandled onto vehicles, a labour-intensive process.

-Three Kittyhawks from No. 76 Squadron RAAF landed on the airstrip on 22 July, while additional aircraft from No. 76 and also No. 75 Squadron RAAF arrived on 25 July.
+Three P-40 Kittyhawks from No. 76 Squadron RAAF landed on the airstrip on 22 July, while additional aircraft from No. 76 and also No. 75 Squadron RAAF arrived on 25 July.
 They found that only 4950 by 80 ft of the 6000 by 100 ft runway was covered with Marston Matting, and that water was frequently over it.
-Landing aircraft sprayed water about, and sometimes skidded off the runway and became bogged.
+Landing aircraft sprayed water about, and sometimes skidded off the runway and became bogged down.